beawkiattisak/beawkiattisak/README.md

 ## hey there 👋

-- Currently studying at [Assumption College Rayong](https://www.acr.ac.th) in the Science-Engineer program.
+- Student at Chulalongkorn University (Computer Engineering and Digital Technology)

 ### Social Media